 Iron Man 3 in a Nutshell

 For those who like good flying armored suits stories, the plot is as follows: on the eve of 2000, during his hedonism phase, Tony Stark meets two young scientists he will run into again in the future.
 One of them, the beautiful and intelligent Maya Hansen (Rebecca Hall), Tony seduces; the other, disabled and self-conscious Aldrich Killian (Guy Pearce), he ignores.
 Years later, Stark is living happily with Pepper Potts (Gwyneth Paltrow).
-Tony’s girlfriend is now also his boss at Stark Industries whereas Happy Hogan (Jon Favreau), his former bodyguard, has been promoted to head of security.
-However, the events showcased in The Avengers—heretofore referred as “the New York incident”—have left Stark with some mental scars, to the point of giving him insomnia and anxiety attacks when out of his armor.
+Tony’s girlfriend is now also his boss at Stark Industries.
+Meanwhile, Happy Hogan (Jon Favreau), his former bodyguard, has been promoted to head of security.
+However, the events showcased in The Avengers – heretofore referred as “the New York incident” – have left Stark with some mental scars.
+He suffers from frequent insomnia and anxiety attacks when out of his armor.

-It’s during this existential crisis that Killian returns, this time conceited and cured of his physical defects, to offer Pepper some biotech called Pepper Extremis and a night out, if she’s willing.
+It’s during this existential crisis that Killian returns, this time conceited and cured of his physical defects.
+He offers Pepper some biotech called Pepper Extremis, as well as a night out, if she’s willing.
 Maya Hansen, now working for Killian, contacts Stark with suspicions about her boss.
-Add to this the rise of a mysterious terrorist called the Mandarin (Ben Kingsley), who has taken responsibility for several attacks with mysterious explosives.
-His apparent obsession with destroying the United States has led the U.S. President (William Sadler) to order his capture, a task assigned to James Rhodes (Don Cheadle), Tony’s best friend, under the identity of Iron Patriot (the War Machine armor, painted in Captain America’s colors).
+Add to this the rise of a mysterious terrorist called the Mandarin (Ben Kingsley), who has taken credit for several attacks with mysterious explosives.
+His apparent obsession with destroying the United States has led the U.S. President (William Sadler) to order his capture.
+James Rhodes (Don Cheadle), Tony’s best friend, gets the task as the Iron Patriot.
+(His War Machine armor, painted in Captain America’s colors).
 Happy is wounded in another strange explosion while investigating Killian, which motivates Stark to declare war on the Mandarin.
 Only this time it will be without the help of super-beings or S.H.I.E.L.D. agents.